 Individuality is inextricable from writing.

-Bestselling novelist Zadie Smith has written about the link between personality and writing.
+Bestselling novelist Zadie Smith has written about the link between personality type and writing.
 “Personality is much more than autobiographical detail,” she notes, “it’s our way of processing the world, our way of being, and it cannot be artificially removed from our activities.”
 If who you are is inextricable from what you create, then your challenge as a writer lies less in thinking up ideas than in translating your unique way of processing life to the page.

 But personality is only one component.